MaddaGh/Digital-Heritage-and-Multimedia-project/README.md

 # Anthropos Un-layered

-This is the repository for the project **Anthropos Un-layered** developed during the course Digital Heritage and Multimedia within the Digital Humanities and Digital knowledge Master @ University of Bologna.
+This is the repository for the project **Anthropos Un-layered** developed during the course Digital Heritage and Multimedia, led by Sofia Pescarin and Simona Caraceni, within the Digital Humanities and Digital knowledge Master @ University of Bologna.

 You can find here:
 1. The project report pdf **Un-layering the Anthropos - Design Brief**